Tickets

 Service dogs waiting patiently for their owners during a guided tour

-• The Scenic Skyway and Cableway at Scenic World and Echo Point are accessible by wheelchair.
+• The Scenic Skyway and Cableway at Scenic World are accessible by wheelchair.
+At Scenic World, companion cardholders receive free entry.

 • Scenic Railway and bushwalking experiences are not accessible by wheelchair.